-Spanish princes and princesses who are not going to become King or Queen are called the Infante or the Infanta.
+Spanish princes and princesses who are not going to become King or Queen are called the infante (m) or the infanta (f).
 This title means 'an infant or child of noble birth.'

-29. In Spain, it is common for families to have a maid
+29. In Spain, it is common for families to employ a maid

 (una criada), especially in families where there is a professional parent, e.g. a doctor, teacher, lawyer, etc.......